Nurture Fostering Limited Logo

 1. Introduction

-The Fostering Agency are committed to a holistic approach that draws on established theoretical bases, research, best practice and guidance in order to promote and develop positive behaviour.
-We believe in a multi-disciplinary approach to understanding and supporting children and young people.
-There is an acknowledgment and commitment that our foster carers cannot and should not be expected to manage what can be very challenging behaviour in isolation in the absence of guidance and a shared understanding and agreement with regards to the strategies of support available.
+The Fostering Agency are committed to a holistic approach that draws on established theoretical bases, research, best practice and guidance in order to promote and develop positive behaviours.
+We believe in a multi-disciplinary approach to understanding and supporting children.
+There is an acknowledgment and commitment that our foster carers cannot and should not be expected to manage what can be behaviour that challenges in isolation in the absence of guidance and a shared understanding and agreement with regards to the strategies of support available.

 The Fostering Agency's approach to behaviour support: